Thompson Sampling and the Bernoulli Bandit

 agent = Agent(arms, ThompsonSampling())

 Now, let’s simulate some online learning.
-To somewhat approximate the process of capturing data and feeding it to the agent, we’ll use the redirect_stdout decorator to capture the output of our print calls to a StringIO object, then update the agent with the last non-newline character of the object.
+To somewhat approximate the process of capturing data and feeding it to the agent, we’ll use the .rewards_history from the oralce and then update the agent with the last observed reward.
 Let’s simulate 5000 observations.

 [5]: